katymccloskey/happy-camper/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Thanks to the [Supercamp](https://github.com/davekrupinski/supercamp) Gem, the wrapper for our Active Access API
+* Thanks to [DevBootcamp](https://github.com/Devbootcamp) for everything!